Polymer/old-docs-site/docs/polymer/polymer.md

 You usually only need property reflection if you want to style an element based on an attribute value.

-To enable reflection, define the property in the `publish` block.
+To enable reflection, define the property in the `publish` object.
 Instead of a simple value:

 <pre>